 And that is the main routine I stick with.
 I’ve been using this for performance in CrossFit, with kettlebells, and Brazilian Jiu-Jitsu.

-A book on all variations and routines we implement will be coming out this year with more detailed descriptions and photos.
-Progressions, and much more.
+Check out the book Caveman Mobility Program for progressions, and much more.
 If you want a good routine for the thoracic with a kettlebell, check out the Thorax Workout.
 If you want that workout with 40 others, check out the book Kettlebell Workouts and Challenges 1.0.